Atlanta Legal Malpractice Lawyers

 You should speak with an experienced Atlanta legal malpractice lawyer ASAP.
 That way, your malpractice lawyer will have sufficient time to evaluate your claim and, if necessary, file and serve your lawsuit.

 If you lost your case or obtained a small settlement because of your previous attorney’s misconduct, we can help you.
-The lawyers at Allen & Scofield Injury Lawyers have successfully litigated legal malpractice claims for decades.
+The lawyers at Graham Scofield Injury Lawyers have successfully litigated legal malpractice claims for decades.
 We’ll make sure you obtain justice.